shadowg9/momoblog/content/projects/devops/_index.md

 - IaC: Infrastructure as Code tools allows users to manage to manage infrastructure with configuration files rather than a graphical user interface (GUI).
 - Swagger: suite of tools used to design, build, document, and consume RESTful APIs.

+<h3>Overview of the Diagram</h3>

+<h4>Part 1: Web Application</h4>

+Creating a E-Commerce Mats web application with working login, registration, cart, and order functionalities that are all stored in the MySQL database.

+<h4>Part 2: Terraform</h4>

+Terraform will be used to provision the entire AWS configuration including VPCs, subnets, routing, and the EKS cluster.
+This will utilize an S3 remote backend for state management.

+<h4>Part 3: AWS Configurations</h4>

+SSHing into Bastion Host from terraform directory.
+The Bastion Host served as a secure gateway.
+Installing AWS CLI, kubectl client, HELM, and eksctl in the Bastion Host

+Installing AWS Load Balancer Controller

+<h4>Part 4: CI/CD Pipeline</h4>

 <h1>Developing Web Application</h1>

 Note: I will not document this section too much since the bulk of this project is DevOps focused, but I will return with a more comprehensive overview of this section showcasing my code and how everything works together.